varunsk00/Cellular-Automata-Simulator/doc/DESIGN_PLAN.md

         - public abstract handleEdgeCell()
          - Updates the state of a cell on the edge of the grid
          - Must be able to catch a null pointer exception
+    - *Justification:* This adds flexibility to our design and allows us to be able to implement new simulations later on.
+By having the main class deal with abstract grids, and having concrete grid extensions code the different rules of a simluation, we can add a new simulation type by simply adding a new subclass that extends grid.
+Moreover, this class encodes similarities between Grids, such as the method getGrid() which returns the 2D array (a method all Grid objects, regardless of simulation type).

  - Concrete Grid subclasses
      - Extends Grid class and represents a distinct type of simulation (fire spread, population, water flow)
      - Constructor takes an XML file as a parameter which contains information that is set to instance variables for the Grid Type
      - Changes updateState() method in Grid class based on rules of simuation
+      - *Justification:* As mentioned above, these subclasses allow us to add future simulation types to our game.
+These classes encode the differences between Simulations, specifically within the updateState() method.
+This encodes the rules of the simulation by changing each Cell based on conditions involving their neighbors.

  - Main Class
      - Constantly updates the simulation with inputs from other private classes (Simulation loop)